-87. Students
+86. Students

-- (1) A students' representative assembly for the University is elected by the registered students of the University. - (2) The constitution, manner of election, term of office, functions and privileges of the students' representative assembly are determined by Rules.
+(1) A students' representative assembly for the University is elected by the registered students of the University.

+(2) The constitution, manner of election, term of office, functions and privileges of the students' representative assembly are determined by Rules.

-88. Registration of students
+87. Registration of students

-- (1) Every person registered as a student at the University must sign the official registration form, thereby binding himself or herself to such conditions and rules as the council may determine. - (2) A person registered as a student of the University is registered for the ensuing academic year or semester or for such shorter period as may be determined by the council after consultation with senate generally or in any particular case. - (3) No person is enrolled for a course for any degree or diploma or certificate unless he or she has satisfied all the pre-requisites laid down in the rules concerned.
+(1) Every person registered as a student at the University must sign the official registration form, thereby binding himself or herself to such conditions and rules as the council may determine.

+(2) A person registered as a student of the University is registered for the ensuing academic year or semester or for such shorter period as may be determined by the council after consultation with senate generally or in any particular case.

+(3) No person is enrolled for a course for any degree or diploma or certificate unless he or she has satisfied all the pre-requisites laid down in the rules concerned.

-89. Student discipline
+88. Student discipline

-A student of the University is subject to the disciplinary provisions contained in the Rules in respect of disciplinary action as determined by the council and the council may cancel or, for a specified period suspend registration of a student or admission to and accommodation in any student hostel or residence of the University or his or her right or entitlement to utilise any other University facilities if, at any time after due inquiry, the council is satisfied that such disciplinary measures are in the best interest of the University.
+(1) A student of the University is subject to the disciplinary provisions contained in the Rules in respect of Disciplinary Action as determined by the council.
+The Vice-Chancellor and Principal may cancel or for a specified period suspend registration of a student or admission to an academic programme and accommodation in any student hostel or residence of the University or his or her right or entitlement to utilise any other University facilities if, at any time after due inquiry, the Vice Chancellor and Principal is satisfied that such disciplinary measures are in the best interest of the University.